Comparison Review: Fastpacking Shoes for Going a Little Faster and Further Than Usual

 - The upper is not flexible

-The upper is made of eVent, a breathable waterproof material.
-The model name RSM stands for Rain/Snow/Mud and is designed for use in bad environments.
+The upper is made of eVent, a breathable and waterproof material.
+The model name RSM stands for Rain/Snow/Mud, and is designed for use in adverse environments

-The grip is good if you put your weight on it.
-It also gets hooked to kick off.
-It is only named Trailclaw.
+The grip is good if you put your weight on it firmly.
+It also catches well when you kick off.
+It's called the Trail Claw for a reason

 - High stability